akosik/TextileCache/README.md

 ###STEP 1
 ####TCP server:
 For the TCP implementation we used Port 2001 (description of port: CAPTAN Test Stand System).
 We passed our simple tests on the TCP server using curl.
-We used raw sockets in our implementtation of TCP.
+We did not use any libraries when implementing sockets for TCP.

 ###STEP 2
 ####TCP client: